 Is "Union with Christ" Slavery?

 While Romans 5:12-21 lays the ground work for the wonderful truth of the believer’s identification with Christ, Romans 6:1-14 introduces the life-exchanging truths of the believers co-crucifixion, co-burial, and co-resurrection…the life through death union with Christ.
-Romans 6:6 sets forth doctrinally and positionally, what has happened to the born-again believer as identified with the Lord Jesus in His death unto sin on the Cross.
-Paul wrote, "Knowing this, that our old man was crucified with Him, that the body of sin might be rendered inoperative (katargeō), that henceforth we should not be slaves (douleuō) to sin.
+Romans 6:6 sets forth the doctrinally and positionally--what has happened to the born-again believer as identified with the Lord Jesus in His death unto sin on the Cross.
+Paul wrote, "Knowing this, that our old man was crucified with Him, that the body of sin might be rendered inoperative (katargeō), that henceforth we should not be slaves (douleuō) to sin."

 Bondage?